zoejane207-png/LooBreak/README.md

 ### Set up your project

-1. Have one team member fork this repository
-2. Rename the fork to `acebook-<team name>`
-3. Every team member clone the fork to their local machine
+1. Every team member clone the fork to their local machine
-4. Install dependencies for both the `frontend` and `api` applications:
+2. Install dependencies for both the `frontend` and `api` applications:
    ```
    cd frontend
    npm install